torchbox/torchbox.com/docs/front-end/grid.md

 The grid setup can be found in `sass/components/_grid.scss`.

 The site uses a grid that changes with the breakpoints of the site.
-Above the large breakpoint `(min-width: 1023px)` the grid is split into 12 columns and below the large breakpoint the grid is split into 4 columns.
+Above the large breakpoint `(min-width: 1023px)` the grid is split into 14 columns with 12 equal columns surrounded by 2 fixed width columns and below the large breakpoint the grid is split into 6 columns with 4 equal columns surrounded by 2 fixed width columns.

 ### CSS setup